Fluffernuttersandwich/Smorgasbord_Reborn/README.md

 ______________________________________________________________________________________________________

-## Vision for Smörgåsbord: At this current moment the project is on HOLD.
-Will notify everyone when it is returning Hold: (11/07/2025) - Return: (TBD)

-To provide players with a deluxe highly customizable overhaul experience that still has it's own voice.
+## Vision for Smörgåsbord: To provide players with a deluxe highly customizable overhaul experience that still has it's own voice.

 ______________________________________________________________________________________________________